-These are the list of countries that allow Philippine passport holders to enter their border without the need for Visa and stay there for a period of time.
+These are the list of countries that allow Philippine passport holders to enter their borders without the need for Visa and stay there for a period of time.

 These are the countries that will require Filipinos a visa before they are allowed to enter their borders.
-The visa are acquired at the airport, seaport, or point of entry of the said country.
+The visa is acquired at the airport, seaport, or point of entry of the said country.
 There is a fee for this particular type of visa and it will be issued by an immigration officer.
-There is no need for prior visa application.
+There is no need for a prior visa application.

-This type of visa needs to be applied online (usually at the embassy website of respective countries).
+You need to apply for this visa online (usually at the embassy website of respective countries).
 There is no label or stamp that will be attached to your passport.
 Your visa is linked to your passport number which can be accessed by an airline company prior to departure and immigration officer upon arrival to your destination country.

 This means that you need to acquire a visa before the host country allows you to enter their borders.
 Usually, you need to provide your personal documents, travel itinerary, return ticket depending on the country, supporting documents for proof of financial capacity, and biometrics.

 The visa policy may change without notice so it would be better that you check the respective embassy websites of the country you plan to visit for the updates regarding this matter.